Tips for Clearly Communicating With Visually Impaired Loved Ones

-In the process of trying to communicate with others, we can even do or say hurtful things, usually unintentionally of course.
+In the process of trying to communicate with others, we can even do or say hurtful things.
+Usually, it's unintentional, of course.
 I’ve been in this situation a few times and have always wondered how I can better communicate with anyone that crosses my life path.
-I hope I might be able to give some helpful tips for anyone in our community who feels the same way!
+I hope I might be able to give some helpful tips to anyone in our community who feels the same way!

 We're only human

-People just want to be included and treated as a fellow human being.
+People just want to be included and treated as fellow human beings.
 If we keep this in mind, communication is actually pretty simple.
 Here are some tips to help bridge the communication gap between someone battling vision loss and their loved ones: